suzuki-shunsuke/lambuild/README.md

 ## Motivation

-To change CodeBuild's build configuraiton dynamically by the content of event and associated pull request.
+When we use CodeBuild's Batch Build, we want to change the build configuration base on the content of event and associated pull request.
+This is especially important for _Monorepo_.
-For example, running the build `test_foo` only when the service `foo` is updated in the associated pull request.
+For example, we want to run the build `test_foo` only when the service `foo` is updated in the associated pull request.
+But CodeBuild doesn't support such a feature, so we develop `lambuild`.

 ## Architecture